XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

 - otherwise run

 ```
-  </path/to/dapploy/project>/dapploy
+  </path/to>/dapploy
 ```

-Congrats, you just built your first ERC-20 Token, FungibleToken!
+Congrats, you just built your first ERC-20 Token!
 Head on over to [Dapper](https://github.com/XYOracleNetwork/tool-dapper-react) to play with it in a web-ui

 4. Checkout some dapploy samples to get another Dapp built with dapploy that uses IPFS and Dapploy's web3 adaptor.

 ```
+cd samples/sample-datavault-solidity && dapploy

-cd samples/sample-datavault-react && yarn start
+cd ../sample-datavault-react && yarn start
 ```

 # Want to make your ABI public? dapploy to IPFS!